-Founded in 2010 financial advisers J. Richfield Ltd, who also traded as Sovereign Financial Services, lost their FCA authorisation in 2017, with the Financial Conduct Authority telling them “not to undertake UCIS activities”.
+Founded in 2010 financial advisers J. Richfield Ltd also traded as Sovereign Financial Services.
+In 2017 they lost their authorisation with the Financial Conduct Authority, who told them to “not to undertake UCIS activities”.

-UCIS – Unregulated Collective Investment Schemes – are types of investments, often referred to as a pooled investments, in which several people may contribute to the asset.
-Being unregulated means there’s no protection from the FSCS or Ombudsman.
+Unregulated Collective Investment Schemes (UCIS) are types of investments, often referred to as a pooled investment, in which several people may contribute to the asset.
+Being unregulated means there’s no protection for investors from the FSCS or Ombudsman should things go wrong

-These types of investments are usually only considered suitable for;
+These types of investments are generally only considered suitable for:

-A huge part of the pension mis-selling scandal that has occurred in recent years has been down to people receiving poor financial advice to transfer their pension into SIPPs which contain high-risk investments, that were not suitable to their circumstances.
+A major part of the pension mis-selling scandal that has occurred in recent years has been down to poor financial advice.
+Often involving people transferring their pension into SIPPs which contain high-risk investments, that were not suitable to their circumstances.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.